rbuurma/rise-2017/Assignments/Rise_assignment_5.md

 2. Look through the different kinds of titles for fictional works between 1776 and 1779.
 (First, you will probably want to look for a key to help you read the entries.
 Hint: there is one, and you want to look at it first.
 There is also a lot of contextual material and historical background - use as you see fit.)
 See if you can begin to make sense of the array of possible kinds of book titles out there.
 Can you organize them into types or categories?
 What do the full titles tell you about the works?
 About genre?
 About audience?
 Do some seem "new", others more backward-looking?
 How many of these fictional works seem like "novels"?
 See what you can infer from the other information provided.
 What audiences do different works seem aimed at?
 For example, are there some booksellers who publish a lot of fiction?
 Who seems to be the most prestigious publisher?
 Who the least?
 Given that the average wages of a skilled laborer in these years were between 15 and 20 shillings per week, how much do these books cost in relative terms?
 These are the types of questions I want you to start asking; formulate your own questions based on your own interests.

-3. Write a paragraph or two about what you can learn about the novel in 1778 from the bibliography alone.
+3. Write a few paragraphs about what you can learn about the novel in 1778 from the bibliography alone.
 What kinds of questions can you use this information alone to ask and answer?

 Optional: after finishing your paragraph, you may be interested in taking a look at Franco Moretti's take on what we can learn from bibliographies of 18th novels; see Dropbox for his article ["Style, Inc.: Reflections on 7,000 Titles (British Novels, 1740-1850)"](http://emc.english.ucsb.edu/emc-courses/novel-mediation-s2011/novel-mediation/articles/moretti.style.pdf).